curl/everything-curl/README.md

 I hope to run this book project as I do all other projects I work on: in the open, completely free to download and read, free for anyone to comment on, available for everyone to contribute to and help out with.
-Send your bug reports, pull-requests or critiques to me and I'll improve this book accordingly.
+Send your bug reports, pull requests or critiques to me and I'll improve this book accordingly.

 This book will never be finished.
 I intend to keep working on it and while I